JohnWu-Pro/labelled-switch/README.md

       color: rgba(0, 128, 0, 0.32)
    }
    ```
-   When not specified, falls back to the inherited foreground (i.e. font) color.
+   When not specified, falls back to the inherited foreground (i.e. font) color.<br/>
    CAVEAT:
    * To use the ***black*** color (i.e. `rgb(0, 0, 0)`), set `{color: rgb(1, 1, 1);}`, since any color that would be resolved/computed to `rgb(0, 0, 0)` is considered that the color is not specified.
 1. To specify the **element focused outline** (i.e. the outline when it's focused):